 The Wildwoods’ Tram Cars

-The Wildwoods welcome back festivals and events in 2021, featuring the return of over 160 major events for the upcoming season.
-Events include The Barefoot Country Music Fest (BCMF), The Race of Gentlemen Vintage Antique Car and Motorcycle Beach Drag Races, Mummer’s String Band Weekends and Parades, Ultimate Frisbee Championships, the world-renowned Harlem Globetrotters, Irish Fall Festival, Italian festivals, The Seafarers Festival, Fabulous ‘50s and Beyond Weekend and Concert, beach sporting tournaments, beach concerts, collectibles shows of all kinds, block parties, music festivals, craft shows, classic car shows, FREE fireworks every Friday night in the summer, and FREE outdoor concerts four nights each week throughout the summer season.
+The Wildwoods host over 160 major events every season.
+Events include The Barefoot Country Music Fest (BCMF), The Race of Gentlemen Vintage Antique Car and Motorcycle Beach Drag Races, Mummer’s String Band Weekends and Parades, Ultimate Frisbee Championships, Irish Fall Festival, Italian festivals, The Seafarers Festival, Fabulous ‘50s and Beyond Weekend and Concert, beach sporting tournaments, beach concerts, collectibles shows of all kinds, block parties, music festivals, craft shows, classic car shows, FREE fireworks every Friday night in the summer, and FREE outdoor concerts four nights each week throughout the summer season.

 For more information visit: www.WildwoodsNJ.com/events-calendar/.